Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 is to reproduce the output of the sending application (e.g., encoder) at the input of the receiving one (e.g., decoder) in live data transmission mode (see {{data-transmission-mode}}).
-In terms of SRT, it means to reproduce the timing of packets commited by the sending application to the SRT sender at the timing packets are scheduled for the delivery by the SRT receiver and ready to be read by the receiving application (see {{fig-latency-points}}).
+In terms of SRT, it means to reproduce the timing of packets committed by the sending application to the SRT sender at the timing packets are scheduled for the delivery by the SRT receiver and ready to be read by the receiving application (see {{fig-latency-points}}).